Samuel E. Wright: Career

-Wright played Enos' partner Officer Turk Adams in the TV series Enos, the Dukes of Hazzard spin-off and portrayed jazz trumpeter and composer Dizzy Gillespie in Clint Eastwood film Bird.
-He also played the part of Jericho on the short-lived Fox television program Jonny Zero.
+Wright played Enos' partner Officer Turk Adams in the TV series Enos, the Dukes of Hazzard spin-off in 1980–81.
+Wright was nominated for a Tony Award in 1984 for Best Featured Actor in a Musical for his performance in The Tap Dance Kid.
+He portrayed jazz trumpeter and composer Dizzy Gillespie in the 1988 Clint Eastwood film Bird.

+He originated the role of Mayor Joe Clark in Mule Bone (1991).
+He was nominated for a Tony Award again in 1998 for Best Featured Actor in a Musical as the original lead actor for Mufasa in The Lion King, the Broadway version of Disney's animated classic of the same name.

+He also played the part of Jericho on the short-lived Fox television program Jonny Zero in 2005.

 Music and voice-over work

 Wright narrated the 1988 documentary film Thelonious Monk: Straight, No Chaser, produced by Clint Eastwood.

-Wright performed and recorded several songs for the Walt Disney animated film The Little Mermaid, as Sebastian the Crab, and is widely known for the songs "Under the Sea", and "Kiss the Girl".
-He voiced Sebastian in The Little Mermaid's sequels and spin-offs, including The Little Mermaid 2 and The Little Mermaid: Ariel's Beginning, and recorded several albums in reggae style, among them — Party Gras!.
-Wright also voiced Kron, the leader of the Iguanadon herd, in another Disney animation Dinosaur.
+Wright performed and recorded several songs for the Walt Disney Pictures animated film The Little Mermaid, as Sebastian the Crab, and is widely known for the songs "Under the Sea", and "Kiss the Girl".
+He voiced Sebastian in The Little Mermaid's sequels and spin-offs, including The Little Mermaid 2: Return to the Sea and The Little Mermaid: Ariel's Beginning (the latter being his final voice role), and recorded several albums in reggae style, among them Sebastian from The Little Mermaid and Sebastian: Party Gras!.
+Wright also voiced Kron, the leader of the Iguanadon herd, Dinosaur, another Disney animated film.

 He released a soul music single in 1973, "There's Something Funny Going On" backed with "Three Hundred Pounds of Hungry" on the Paramount Records label.

 Personal life and death

-Wright met his wife Amanda Wright, a dance director, at a production of Two Gentlemen of Verona in London's West End.
+Wright met his wife Amanda Wright, a dance director, at a production of William Shakespeare's The Two Gentlemen of Verona in London's West End.
 They married on June 14, 1974.
 Together they had three children: Keely, Dee, and Sam Jr.

 Wright died from prostate cancer at his home in Walden, New York on May 24, 2021, aged 74.
 The cancer had been diagnosed three years earlier.